instana/instana-java-sdk/README.md

 By design, the SDK will remain inactive when no Instana agent is monitoring the JVM process.
 It will also return to inactivity when the Instana agent is stopped.
-Therefore it is safe to keep it in your application code even when deploying to systems not yet monitored by Instana.
+Therefore, it is safe to keep it in your application code even when deploying to systems not yet monitored by Instana.

 The whole SDK contained in this repository is provided with an MIT License